Tuesday, March 12th

 7:30 PM EST

-NOTICE: Welcome to the second CEC meeting of the 2023-2024 academic year!
-We will be holding hybrid meetings to accommodate COVID-19 precautions and audience members from around the world.
+NOTICE: We will be holding hybrid meetings to accommodate audience members from around the world.

-For those able to attend in person, we will have an informal dinner with the speaker at 6:00 pm at the Cambridge Common Restaurant.
-Our formal meeting runs from 7:30 – 9:00 pm in the Gilbert Room 101A of the Museum of Comparative Zoology (there will be signs to help direct).
-The meeting will begin with club announcements, followed by a 60-minute presentation by the invited speaker and Q&A. Membership is open to amateur and professional entomologists.
+For those able to attend, we will have an informal dinner at 6:00 pm at Cambridge Common Restaurant with the speaker, followed by our formal meeting (~7:30 – 9:00 pm) in room MCZ 101 of the Museum of Comparative Zoology (there will be signs to help direct).
+The meeting will begin with club announcements, followed by a 60-minute presentation by the invited speaker and Q&A. Membership is open to all.